AuroraWhisperer/4352-Team18/README.md

 ## Contribution component

 - I completed the design and development of the HomeScreen.
-- I also completed the tab navigation part of the main page, and the drawer navigation part which needs further optimization.
+- I completed the tab navigation part of the main page, and the drawer navigation part which needs further optimization.
+- I completed a workflow prototype for a simple task.